Freiling87/CCU/CCU/Scratchpad.md

 This would really only make sense with a Stop & Frisk mod.
 ##			C	Movie Screen
 Allow Text like Sign
-#		H	Player Utilities
+#		C	Player Utilities
 This might need to be its own mod
-##		H	Mouse3 Bind to command followers
+##		C	Mouse3 Bind to command followers
 - Target
   - Ground - All Stand Guard
   - Agent - All Attack
   - Self - All Follow
 - Could also be an item or SA
-##		H	Mutators to omit Vanilla content when custom is available
+##		C	Mutators to omit Vanilla content when custom is available
 - If designer has added customs to be Roamers, or Hide in Bushes, etc., have some mutators to exclude Vanilla types from those spawning behaviors
-##		H	Save Chunk Pack configuration between loads
+##		C	Save Chunk Pack configuration between loads
 - I.e., only deactivate chunk packs when the player says so!
   - This is useful but doesn't belong in CCU, it belongs in a QOL mod
-##		H	Show Chunk info on Mouseover in Map mode
+##		C	Show Chunk info on Mouseover in Map mode
 - When in gameplay map view, mouseover a chunk to see its name and author in the unused space in the margins.
   - Gives credit to author
   - Helps identify gamebreaking chunks, allowing you to not use the chunk pack or notify their author.
     - This is useful but doesn't belong in CCU, it belongs in a QOL mod
-#		H	Demo Campaign - Shadowrun-but-not-really
+#		C	Demo Campaign - Shadowrun-but-not-really
 Remember, simultaneous release would be a bad thing.
 Get it to a playable state so you can consistently test features with it, but don't need it finished yet.
 ##		C	Music Pack
 ###			C	Actually Making a Music Pack